 In 2014, Kids Cancer Charity, formerly Christian Lewis Trust, commemorated 25 years of caring and supporting families, children and teenagers affected by cancer.
 In this time we have grown considerably and gained UK-wide recognition for our work and activities.

-In 1988, a group of parents and supporters came together following the tragic news that 4 year old Christian Lewis had been diagnosed with neuroblastoma, a rare form of childhood cancer.
+In 1988, a group of parents and supporters came together following the tragic news that 4 year old Christian Lewis had been diagnosed with neuroblastoma, a rare form of children’s cancer.
 They worked to raise money to send him and his family on a lifetime trip to Disneyworld Florida.
 As they became more involved, so they discovered the shortcomings in local health & care services throughout Wales when it came to providing help and support to families who were trying to cope with the unthinkable.

 The decision to do something started when Barbara Thomas agreed to turn her spare bedroom in Newton, Swansea into a base for a local group calling themselves “the cancer-busters” and several months later culminated with the launch of the Christian Lewis Trust Children’s Cancer Charity in May 1989.

 Today, the charity has a small service team assisted by many part-timers and volunteers who between them cover the UK.
 There is also a fund-raising office in Cardiff.
 We have seen some very tough times financially but we have also been able to help thousands of people and never once stopped working or reduced our commitments.
 As Barbara and the staff put it “We believe that quality of life for children with cancer is a right.
 To work with them and their families is a privilege.”